-If you are looking for a limited ingredient dog food, you can still get your fix of lamb protein with our Roasted Lamb & Butternut Squash recipe.
-This recipe is made with fewer ingredients than our Meadow Feast recipe and is also formulated for all life stages, making it the perfect option if your puppy has a sensitive stomach.
+If you are looking for a limited ingredient dog food for allergies, you may try our Venture Alaska Pollock Meal & Pumpkin, our best dog food for sensitive stomach and skin allergies.
+This grain-free pollock dog food recipe is made with fewer ingredients than our Meadow Feast recipe and is also formulated for all life stages, making it the perfect option if your puppy has a sensitive stomach.

 Again, it’s always important to work with your vet to properly diagnose a potential food allergy or intolerance and determine the best course of action for your pet’s needs.

 With all this in mind, you might still be a little unsure of what food is best for your dog.
 This is a common feeling, as no two dogs are exactly the same!
 They all have unique personalities and preferences in food.
-What works best for your neighbor’s dog might not work that well for your dog… and that’s okay!
+The best foods for dogs with allergies for your neighbor’s dog might not work that well for your dog… and that’s okay!

 Being knowledgeable about what your pet with allergies needs in a food will help you make a more informed decision and choose a healthy recommended dog food meal you can feel confident feeding your pup.

-If you think Earthborn Holistic might be the right food for your dog with allergies, but want a little extra help in deciding which recipe to try, please send us a message!
+If your vet has recommended a limited ingredient diet to help get a handle on your dog’s frustrating allergies or sensitivities, our Venture line might be a great place to start.
+If you think Earthborn Holistic might be the best food for dogs with allergies for your dog, but want a little extra help in deciding which recipe to try, please send us a message!
 We’d love to get to know you and your furry family more to help with your decision!